Frequently Asked Questions

 How many units are required?

-The Certificate consists of four three-unit classes for a total of 12 graduate units.
-The next cohort of classes begins in August, 2016.
+The Certificate consists of four, 3-unit classes for a total of 12 graduate units.

 What are the costs?

-The course fee is $525 per unit, or $1,575 per class.
+The per-unit fee is $525, or $1,575 per class.
 The total for the certificate is $6,300.
 Fees are payable upon registration for each class.
 Financial aid is not available for this program.
-Information on student loan programs can be found on the Financial Aid office website.

 I have additional questions about the Certificate Program.
 Whom do I contact?